• Phone: +255 713 550 312

 Proposed School Facilities

-This comprehensive project will include the following facilities:
+This comprehensive project will include the following modern facilities:

 Classrooms & Administration